LxiStandard/LxiStandard.github.io/README.md

 # The *public.lxistandard.org* web subdomain (*LxiStandard.github.io*)

 This repository is used to generate the website at the *public.lxistandard.org* subdomain.
+The README files for the *LxiStandard/lxi-api* repository and the *LxiStandard/Specifications* repos point to this documentation for details on the required file names and organizatin.

 The purpose of this subdomain is to make certain key LXI documents broadly available on the web.
 That includes:

   * LXI Specifications that taken as a setup make up a